 The Welcome Tent: Interfaith Coalition Supporting Refugees

-The Mission: Welcome Tent is a collaborative interfaith coalition working together to address the needs of Afghan refugees (and refugees in general) arriving in our community.
+The Mission: Welcome Tent is a collaborative interfaith coalition working together to address the needs of all refugees arriving in our community.
 We are working together as partners, across faiths & denominations, to provide supplies, education, and support to help these refugees resettle in our community safely and successfully.

-The Need: As of late October 2021, we have roughly 160 Afghan refugees who are here now in Arizona, with about 1,500 expected to arrive soon.
-These people are coming from war-torn Afghanistan with little to no belongings.
+The Need: These people are coming from war-torn areas and running from tragedies with little to no belongings.
 Most have never traveled away from home, have suffered the trauma of leaving their home, have no family in the US, and do not speak English.
 These refugees are receiving some help from the US government, from the AZ government, and from other, larger organizations.
 Even so, there are gaps in what these organizations can provide.
 The Welcome Tent is striving to fill these gaps with food and household goods, essential services, and long-term community connectivity.

 Our Work: Our coalition began mobilizing volunteers and reached out to the major refugee organizations in the state in order to understand what was needed, what to prioritize, and where we could be of most service.
 Together we agreed on a phased approach: